-\paragraph{Instance-based explanation} Instance-based explanation seeks for the explanation in training data rather than the immediate input during inference as IA methods~\cite{wachter-etal-2017-conterfactual, charpiat-etal-2019-input, hanawa-etal-2021-evaluation}.
+\paragraph{Instance-based explanation} Instance-based explanation seeks explanation in the training data rather than relying on immediate input during inference, as IA methods do~\cite{wachter-etal-2017-conterfactual, charpiat-etal-2019-input, hanawa-etal-2021-evaluation}.
 These two paradigms of instance-based and IA-based explanations have been studied somewhat separately since the information source to seek the explanation is clearly different.
 On the other hand, in ICL, the training examples are now in the input during inference that can be analyzed by IA methods.
-In this sense, our investigation can seen as a new exploration of instance-based explanation with the help of IA methods.
+In this sense, our investigation can be seen as a new exploration of instance-based explanation with the help of IA methods.

 \paragraph{Mechanistic Interpretability} With the rise of large language models, such as GPT-3~\cite{brown-etal-2020-learners}, the mechanistic interpretability community has shifted its focus from vision models to language models.
 Within which, the promising results using sparse autoencoders (SAEs)~\cite{bricken2023monosemanticity, templeton2024scaling} have inspired a flurry of follow-up work~\cite{gao-etal-2024-scaling-autoencoders, liberum-etal-2024-gemma-scope, rajamanoharan2024improving, rajamanoharan-etal-2024-jumping, karvonen2024measuring, braun-etal-2024-identifying, kissane2024interpreting, makelov2024sparse}.
 Such a scope of SAE, interpreting the model internals, is orthogonal to our direction of estimating the importance of input examples.